-The Palm Single by Palm Radio is a wabble key, which is housed in a stable aluminium profile in tension.
+The Palm Single is a wabble key, which is housed in a stable aluminium profile in tension.
 The mechanical system is very precise with zero backlash and you can it slide-in in the housing.
 And the connection cable can be removed for transport.
 The leverage effect is adjustable from 2 to 40 g.
+The key was made by Palm Radio (www.palm-radio.de), but they stopped production in 2018.
 Dimensions (slided-in): 2,5 × 2,5 × 7,9 cm.

 Dummy loads as far as the eye can see

 Sometime you need for tests on a transmitter or for comparative measurements a dummy load.
 Of course you can buy it nearly everywhere.
 Such "monsters" are however not necessary for QRP power!
 What should I do as QRPer e.g. with an enormous and expensive dummy load for 50 or 100 W or more?
 Therefore I would like to tell you a few suggestions for small and cheap dummy loads.

 A commercial variant (picture left) is offered as terminal resistor for measuring instruments.
 They exhibit for 50 Ω and can handle up to 1 W.